DarkiCraft/HTTP-Server/README.md

 ## Pre-Compilation Setup

+ **NOTE: I HAVE BEEN TOLD THAT THE CONFIGURE SCRIPT IS NOT WORKING.
+IF THAT'S THE CASE, PLEASE MANUALLY INSTALL THE MENTIONED PACKAGES FOR YOUR SYSTEM**

 Before compiling the project, ensure all the necessary dependencies are installed.
 To do this, you need to run the `configure` script.

 **Run the configure script**: